Changissnz/more_tribute_more_hatred/README.md

 --------------------------------------------------------------------------------------------------------------------------

 It is big decisions like these that get made on some of the most basic...errrhm fundamental principles.
 And this is also another principle that is so intrinsically linked.
-It would all come down to the basics.
+Things would all go back down to the basics.

 <img width="1024" height="1024" alt="Gemini_Generated_Image_jid3jojid3jojid3" src="https://github.com/user-attachments/assets/36f05d00-78dc-4ab5-a737-dbd50a2eed80" />